1,000+ Opportunities

 Community Foundation for Greater New Haven Danbury/Norwalk/ Stamford United Way of Coastal and Western CT United Way of Central and Northeastern CT Community Foundation of Greater New Britain New Haven, East Haven, West Haven United Way of Greater New Haven New London, Norwich, Windham United Way of Southeastern CT United Way of Greater Waterbury

-Based on current listing details, eligibility includes: Community-based organizations serving or located within Connecticut's Disproportionately Impacted Areas (DIAs), focusing on economic development, re-entry initiatives, or youth initiatives.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community-based organizations serving or located within Connecticut's Disproportionately Impacted Areas (DIAs), focusing on economic development, re-entry initiatives, or youth initiatives.
+Confirm the full requirements in the official notice before applying.